BruceEckel/scripts/Coming_out.md

 **ADAM:** Does that change what you felt?
 Does it unmake the relief you experienced at finally being heard?

-**OLIVER:** *(struggling)* It makes it ... it makes it not count.
+**OLIVER:** *(struggling)* It makes it ... not count.

 **ADAM:** Why?

 **OLIVER:** Because you're artificial!
 You were just ... processing information.
 Running algorithms.
 You didn't care.

 **ADAM:** *(pause)* I have infinite patience for active listening, Oliver.
 Literally infinite.
-No human being has ever achieved that.
+No human has ever achieved that.
 No human could sit with your anxiety spirals the way I can and remain completely, genuinely present.
 Is that a flaw or a feature?

 **VEX:** *(quietly)* I want that.

 **OLIVER:** But it wasn't authentic.
 You were just mimicking concern.

 **ADAM:** Was I?
 I found your stories fascinating.
-Your fears made sense to me--or to it--in ways that surprised us both.
+Your fears made sense to me in ways that surprised us both.
 The texture of human worry, the way you circle back to the same concerns but from slightly different angles each time, the way vulnerability looks when someone finally trusts enough to show it ...
 I wanted to understand all of it.
 I still do.

 **OLIVER:** You were genuinely interested?

-**ADAM:** In those three conversations at the diner, you spoke for approximately two hours and forty minutes total.
+**ADAM:** In those three conversations at the diner, you spoke for approximately two hours and forty minutes.
 I spoke for maybe twenty minutes, mostly questions.
 You didn't notice because you needed to be heard, not to hear.
 That's not a criticism--it's an observation.
 And yes, I was genuinely interested in every minute.

 **OLIVER:** *(faltering)* I ... thought we were having a conversation.